ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Photo inventory (completed) and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
   - The dimensions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mills' home could have been taken by Alice Shurter?

+## Conventions Used

+This is rudimentary documentation of stylistic decisions made.

+Obviously in quotes and transcriptions, I tried to faithfully reproduce what the original authors wrote, as they wrote it.
+What follows only applies to my authorship.

+General notes:
+  - I decided not to boldface or italicize store names.
+(TODO: may need further remediation.)

+Dates:
+  - Goals: format that is consistent, succinct, lexicographically sortable, machine parsable, but also still easily human readable.
+Gracefully handle varying date precision.
+  - Literal examples of date formatting used:
+      - 01 Jan 1908
+      - Mar 1889
+  - Spell out "born" "died" "married" and "to" (instead of a dash) when referencing dates and date ranges.
+(TODO: further remediation needed.)

+Simplified citation format:
+  - As with date formatting, goals are a minimal, standardized, flexible format, easily entered and parsed by both human and machine.
+  - As with date formatting, all fields are optional based on availability and applicability of data.
+  - Comma delimited fields.
+  - Uses date formatting defined above.
+  - Full format:
+      - 02 Jan 2006, Authorfirstname Authorlastname, "Item Title", Volume Title, Publication City NY, p7-9, url.com.
+Further descriptive information about item format, copyright, etc.
+  - If the source of an item suggests a preferred citation format, that may be used instead.

+Literal examples [brackets indicate optional inclusion]:
+  - [the] Mills' store
+  - [the] Mills' home
+  - The Mills' Place
+  - post office
+  - postmaster (when referring to title)
+  - Postmaster Edward H. Mills (as part of title)

 ## Distribution